clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 are known as *persistent data structures* (the word "persistent" has nothing to do with storing data on disk).

-An *identity* is a named entity (e.g. a list of active chat group members or a counter) that changes over time and at any given moment references a value.
+An *identity* is a named entity (e.g., a list of active chat group members or a counter) that changes over time and at any given moment references a value.
 For example, the current value of a counter may be `42`.
 After incrementing it, the value is `43` but it is still the same counter --- the same identity.
 This is different from, say, Java